darkjazz/moodplay/README.md

 # Moodplay

 This is the source code repository for [Moodplay](https://moodplay.github.io), a collaborative music player.
 It uses the [Moodplay Data API](https://moodplay-data.herokuapp.com) as data server.
+The server source code is also available on [GitHub] (https://github.com/darkjazz/moodplay-server).

 ## Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.